Official 2026 Chargeback FAQ

 - What Is a Chargeback Fee?

-- Does a Chargeback Count Against My Ratio if I Win the Dispute?
+- Does a Chargeback Count Against Your Ratio if You Win the Dispute?

 - There's Always More to Learn About Chargebacks